A woman with shoulder-length blonde hair smiling at the camera, wearing a sleeveless navy blue top, with a solid blue background.

 Barlow, M. (2025 August 13).
 QSAFe: Designing quality & culturally safe simulation. [presentation].
 Australasian Simulation Congress, Adelaide, Australia.

-Invited Speaker: June 2024
+Invited speaker: June 2024

 Brazil, V., Phrampus, P., & Barlow, M. (2024 June 6-7).
 Using Simulation to save lives, from education to patient [plenary panel].
 National Simulation User Network Conference, Gold Coast, Australia.